codeArenaIndia/pokemon/README.md

 # pokemon

+##How to run the application?

-Open poke folder  in any code editor
+##Open poke folder  in any code editor

-Run npm install
+##Run npm install

-After the install is successfull, Run npm start.
+##After the install is successfull, Run npm start.

-This will launch the application on http://localhost:3000/.
+##This will launch the application on http://localhost:3000/.

 ------- Play -------